 The BMBF Research Initiative for the Conservation of Biodiversity (FEdA) aims to provide new insights into the extent of biodiversity loss in Germany and the underlying causes in order to enable the development of effective interventions.
 The novelty of FEdA’s approach lies in developing solutions not only from a scientific and ecological point of view, but also taking into account social and economic perspectives early in the process.
 Therefore, the initiative also addresses stakeholders from politics, civil society, economy, and agriculture—cities and municipalities, nature conservation organisations, interested citizens, farmers, and industrial associations.
 The research initiative is divided into three strategic focus areas:

 1. Innovative technologies and methods to improve and boost the efficiency of biodiversity monitoring

-One goal of the research initiative is to track trends in biodiversity more precisely than before, to enable more reliable model calculations and predictions on species loss.
+One goal of the research initiative is to track trends in biodiversity more precisely than before, to enable more reliable model calculations and predictions regarding species loss.
 Besides generating new scientific knowledge in the initiative’s research projects, it is also necessary to systematically review and summarise the results already available.
 Up to now, biodiversity observations in Germany have been mostly decentralised and have focused only on selected groups of species.
 In the future, a standardised nationwide monitoring system is to be established for a broad spectrum of animal and plant species.
-This requires innovative technologies that collect data faster and more automatically.
-In addition to technical solutions, the research initiative also counts on the contribution of interested citizens in the context of voluntary work or citizen science projects in order to to better understand biodiversity trends in Germany.
+This requires innovative technologies that collect data faster and more automatised.
+In addition to technical solutions, the research initiative also counts on the contribution of interested citizens in the context of voluntary work or citizen science projects in order to better understand biodiversity trends in Germany.

 2. Enhanced understanding of the causes, dynamics, and consequences of biodiversity changes